instagift/instagift-apidocs-v2/source/index.md

-href | Resource URL for this certificate, will respond to GET requests product_type | GiftCertificate, Deal, or Event claim_code | Can be used to transfer certificate between user accounts redeem_code | Used by the merchant to redeem certificates status | Possible statuses: assigned, cancelled, gifted, pending, redeemed, cancelled, returned marked_as_printed | Certificate owner (user) has specified that he/she has printed the certificate can_split_value | true/false.
+href | Resource URL for this certificate, will respond to GET requests product_type | GiftCertificate, Deal, or Event claim_code | Can be used to transfer certificate between user accounts merchant_code | Used by the merchant to redeem certificates status | Possible statuses: assigned, cancelled, gifted, pending, redeemed, cancelled, returned marked_as_printed | Certificate owner (user) has specified that he/she has printed the certificate can_split_value | true/false.
 Certificate face value can be split into smaller denominations